mgbec/aibom-with-multiple-options/API_REFERENCE.md

 ### Data Privacy
 - Model metadata cached temporarily (30 minutes)
-- Reports stored for 30 days
+- Reports stored securely in private S3 buckets for 30 days
 - No model weights downloaded or stored
 - PII scrubbing in logs
+- All S3 objects encrypted with AES256

 ### Network Security
 - All communications over HTTPS/TLS